I love to sew. I learned a little from my mom and then learned more in Junior and Senior High School in Home Economics class.

 Make sure your iron is ready.
 Use the settings recommended for the material you have.

 First cut the 3 pieces of material for an 18 x 18 pillow:

 - 1 – 19″ x 14″ piece

 Since the material I choose had stripes it was easy to cut a straight line for each piece.
 If you plan on making several pillows, you could make a template out of tissue paper or poster board.
 I will show you how to make a template in another post.
 You want to cut each piece as straight as possible.
 It really helps when you have straight lines when you start to assemble the pieces.

-First start with the 2 short pieces.
+First, start with the 2 short pieces.
 Set the 19 x 19 piece of material to the side.
 Iron down one side about 1/2 inch on each piece.
-Your iron is your best friend in this project.
+Your iron is your best friend on this project.

 Turn over the 1/2 inch pressed area again so the raw edge will now be on the inside and no raw edges will show when you sew the seam.
 Iron each seam again to make sure they are nice and flat.
 Makes sewing easy and you won’t have to pin it down.

 I sew one line down each edge and then go back and sew another line close to the previous line.
 Use your pressure foot for guidance here.
 You don’t have to sew the second line but I think it just makes the back of the pillow look nice.

 Important part now.
 Time to layout the pieces.
 Make sure you have the RIGHT sides together.
 You don’t want to know how many times I have done this step wrong.
 As you can see in the picture above, the large 19 x 19 piece is on the bottom.
 Lay the two pieces you just sewed the seams for on top of that.
 Doesn’t really matter which one is on top.
 Just make sure the seamed ends are in the middle of the layers and not on the edge.

 Take your straight pins and pin around the edges here and there to keep the pieces from slipping while you sew.